flisnes/doxy-publish/overview.md

   - `overview.md`: Provides an overview of the project.
   - `usage.md`: Contains instructions on how to compile and run the project.

-Doxygen will parse both the source code and Markdown files, generating a comprehensive documentation site with examples and diagrams.
+Doxygen will parse both the source code and Markdown files to generate documentation.